The People and their Traditional Country

 Language Resources and Recordings

-Manyjilyjarra is part of the Pama-Nyungan language family; a large group of indigenous languages spread over much of the Australian continent.
-It belongs to the Wati subgroup of languages along with forty other languages such as Warnman, Kartujarra, Ngaanyatjarra, Pintupi, Yulparija and others.
+Jiwarli is part of the Pama-Nyungan language family; a large group of indigenous languages spread over much of the Australian continent.
+It belongs to the Mantharta subgroup of languages along with Warriyangka, Thiin and Tharrkari.
+Jiwarli also shows some similarities with the Thalanyji language of the Ashburton River area.